iobroker-community-adapters/ioBroker.ical/README.md

 * (Apollon77) Fix displaying rest-time of event in one case

 ### 1.12.1 (2022-03-22)
-* (Apollon77) Adjust colorize of dates to also show dates started in the past with todays color
+* (Apollon77) Adjust colorize of dates to also show dates started in the past with today's color

 ## License